 Coming off a successful reelection campaign, Colorado Gov. Jared Polis is set to make housing a priority this legislative session.
 During the closing days of his 2022 campaign, Gov Polis made Colorado’s lack of housing supply an issue and has indicated that zoning modernization is necessary for the state to address its growing housing challenges.

 In his 2023 budget proposal, Gov. Polis called for zoning modernization, and the lifting of regulatory barriers and included $15 million to help implement and support this effort.

 SB 213, a major land use reform package, would legalize more housing types by preventing local governments from banning ADUs, duplexes, triplexes, and certain multi-family projects, and expand transit-oriented housing options.
 SB 213 died on the Senate’s calendar, despite Gov. Polis making this bill one of his priorities for 2023.

 HB 1255 would prevent local governments from placing a cap on housing production in their cities.
-HB 1255 passed both chambers and awaits a signature from Gov. Polis.
+HB 1255 pawas signed into law in June.

 Regular Session Dates: Jan.
 9 – April 27, 2023